npraimo/Portfolio-Website/README.md

 # Portfolio-Website

 Hub for projects

 My goal is to create a website to share my projects to employers and recruiters.
-I aim to start with simple projects (wow, a clock!) and scale to in-depth projects.
+I aim to start with simple projects and scale to in-depth projects.